 From smart manufacturing to the industrial Internet of Things and embedded artificial intelligence (AI), the technology companies we represent have spearheaded the digitalisation of industry through large-scale incorporation of digital tech, connectivity and data into their operations and offerings.
 And the products, systems and services they produce are driving the broader innovation-led transformation of Europe’s economy and society.

-But to extend the benefits of the digital transformation across our industries and truly unlock its potential for Europe as a whole, it is crucial to get the policy and regulatory framework right at EU level.
+But to extend the benefits of the digital transformation across our industries and truly unlock its potential for Europe as a whole, it is crucial to get the policy and regulatory framework right at the European Union level.
 Moreover, we need to foster an inclusive dialogue on the relationship between digital tech and societal challenges, so that European citizens not only accept but embrace the benefits this transformation can bring.